 It is time to reflect on diversity and inclusion in practice.
 The UKLA is proud to be at the forefront of diversity and inclusion in practice.
-The winners of the Brenda Eastwood Award for diversity and inclusion will be announced at the UKLA’s first virtual International Conference held from 2nd – 4th July, 2021.
+The winners of the Brenda Eastwood Award for diversity and inclusion will be announced at the UKLA’s International Conference.`

 The Brenda Eastwood Award is intended to be given annually to a member of UKLA who is either a school, Early Years practitioner, teacher, HE Tutor or librarian, to recognise good practice in empowering children to respect and appreciate diversity in terms of gender, ethnicity, religion, disability, LGBTQ+, socioeconomic status, national origin or age.

 UKLA created the Brenda Eastwood Award in memory of our much loved friend and colleague who managed our office for many years.
 Brenda was patient, welcoming, generous, and she was someone who honoured and celebrated diversity.
 At that time, UKLA was and continues to be keen on expanding the Association’s reach to teachers who might not feel they are part of the UKLA ‘family’.
 This inspired the Association’s diversity and inclusion initiative.

 After the loss of UKLA’s wonderful colleague, it was particularly relevant to name this award after Brenda as her own life had been devoted to working for inclusion both in the UK and around the world.

 The panel of judges looks forward to receiving your nominations.
 Below is a reminder of those who have previously received the award: